shenders13/atrium-tech-talk/README.md

 ##### Add the Email button/link.

 Step 5: Wack a button under the text and make it a link to open an email.
+First add the button in the HTML.
+Refresh and check an ugly-ass button appeared.
+Now make it pretty by adding the CSS.

 ```diff
 <html>